Family (K-5th)

 Family Model of Catechesis

 When it comes to children’s catechesis, we have grown accustomed to a certain model over the decades.
 We have formed certain habits, some better than others.
-The traditional ‘drop off’ model of formation has conditioned families and parents to act as mere chauffeur- leaving their kids at the parish to be taught while they have some free time.
+The traditional model of formation has conditioned families and parents to act as mere chauffeur— leaving their kids at the parish to be taught while they have some free time.
 This is not a criticism of parents!
-Who among us would not take advantage of that time?
+Who among us would not take advantage of that?
+Rather, we know now that this robs parents of their rights and responsibilities in educating their own children.

 The issue with this model is that it no longer works as well as it once did.
-Catholics now live in integrated and diverse communities- which is a very positive thing!
-But the homogenous communities of decades ago, where the Faith was a part of daily life everywhere one turned their head, are gone.
-Our faith can become something that is linked to only a certain place- the local parish- rather than informing our own selves and families.
+The homogenous communities of decades ago, where the Faith was a part of daily life everywhere one turned their head, are gone.
+Our faith can become something that is linked to only a certain place (the local parish) rather than informing our own homes and families.
+Years of research shows that classroom catechesis does not help our kids remain Catholic into adulthood, but can become something to check off.

-It is this reason that many parishes are rediscovering the family model of catechesis, which has been around since the 1980s but has really taken off in the last ten or so years, especially since the Covid-19 pandemic which limited our ability to gather.
+It is for this reason that many parishes are rediscovering the family model of catechesis, which has been around since the 1980s but has really taken off in the last ten or so years, especially since the Covid-19 pandemic.

-The family model of catechesis shifts responsibility of teaching the faith from the staff and catechists of the local parish to the parents, with the support of their parish.
+The family model of catechesis shifts the right to, and the responsibility of, teaching the Faith from the staff and catechists of the local parish to parents, with the unwavering support of their parish.
 The Catechism of the Catholic Church, paragraph 2223, tells us that parents have the first responsibility for the education of their children.
-At St. Mary we believe that parents have both the responsibility and the right to be the first and most important catechists of their own children.
+At St. Mary we believe and affirm that parents have both the responsibility and the right to be the first and most important catechists of their own children.

 How it Works

-Our families also gather for one community event per month.
-In the past we have made lasagnas to feed the hungry, held a family holy hour, and engaged in the annual Parish Mission together.
+Our families also gather for community events each month.
+In the past we have made lasagnas to feed the hungry, held a family holy hour, and prayed the Stations of the Cross together.
 These events build community within our program while teaching prayer and morals.
+See the 2024-2025 calendar on the right side of this page for our planned events!

 At-Home